 You’ll find two types of batteries in modern electric shavers: nickel metal hydride (NiMH) and lithium-ion (Li-ion).
 Though entirely adequate, NiMH batteries are heavier and, ounce-for-ounce, provide less power than their newer Li-ion counterpart.

 Battery type is a relatively minor consideration – as long as the shaver performs well, let other factors more strongly guide your decision.

 Though recharging an electric shaver couldn’t be simpler – plug in the adapter or set the shaver in its stand – we’re all prone to forgetfulness.
-When time is tight, and your eyes dart between the clock on the wall and your unshaven face, you’ll be glad to have a shaver with a quick-charge feature.
+When time is tight, and your eyes dart between the clock on the wall and your unshaven face, a “quick-charge” feature is a god-send.

 Quick-charge technology replenishes batteries with a full shave’s worth of power in just a few minutes.
 Plug it in, hop in the shower, and by the time the steam has cleared, you can shave.